bentoml/BentoML/docs/source/guides/metrics.rst

 BentoML allows users to define custom metrics with `Prometheus <https://prometheus.io/>`_ to easily enable monitoring for their Bentos.

-This article will dive into how to add custom metrics to monitor your BentoService and how you can incorporate custom metrics into a :ref:`concepts/runner:Custom Runner`.
+This article will dive into how to add custom metrics to monitor your BentoService and how you can incorporate custom metrics into either a :ref:`concepts/runner:Custom Runner` or your :ref:`Service <concepts/service:Service and APIs>`.

 Make sure to have `Prometheus <https://prometheus.io/download/#prometheus>`_ installed and running before continuing.